sympy/sympy/doc/src/modules/galgebra/ga.rst

                 :align: center

         Line 5 of the previous listing illustrates the case of using the *mv* member function with no arguments.
-The code does not return a multivector, but rather a tuple or the basis vectors of the geometric algebra *o3d*.
+The code does not return a multivector, but rather a tuple of the basis vectors of the geometric algebra *o3d*.
         The elements of the tuple then can be used to construct multivectors, or multivector fields through the operations of addition, subtraction, multiplication (geometric, inner, and outer products and left and right contraction).